Kyle Fuller (basketball)

-Kyle Alejandro Fuller Jr. (born January 27, 1992) also known as "Zoom Fuller", is an American basketball point guard for Club Atlético Aguada of the Liga Uruguaya de Básquetbol (LUB).
+Kyle Alejandro Fuller Jr. (born January 27, 1992) is an American basketball point guard for Club Atlético Aguada of the Liga Uruguaya de Básquetbol (LUB).
 He attended and played college basketball for Vanderbilt University for four seasons between 2010–2014.
 Fuller has also played internationally for Paulistano, where he won the Novo Basquete Brasil title in the 2017–18 season, and Corinthians, also in the NBB.

+He was a contestant on Season 6 of the US version of The Circle, placing second.

 High school career

 Fuller excelled athletically and academically at Rancho Verde High School in Moreno Valley, California.
 As a senior, Fuller was All-State and Conference MVP as he averaged 27.6 points, 8 assists, 6 rebounds and 4 steals while maintaining a 3.4 GPA.
 He is the winningest basketball player in Rancho Verde history.
 Fuller was rated as the number 34 point guard and given a scout grade of 91 in the class of 2010 by espn.com, who described him as "one of the more prolific scorers out west."
 He committed to play college basketball for Vanderbilt, turning down scholarship offers from California, Marquette and UCLA.